latent-to/developer-docs/docs/learn/chain-rate-limits.md

 This rate limit controls how frequently subnet owners can trim UIDs on their subnets.
 This prevents disruptions in subnet stability and excessive network reorganization.

 - Rate Limit: 216,000 blocks (~30 days) on main net; 1 block in 'fastblocks' development mode.
-- Chain State Variable: `MaxUidsTrimmingRateLimit`
+- Chain State Variable: `MaxUidsTrimmingRateLimit` (Not queryable from chain state)
 - Error message: [`TxRateLimitExceeded`](../errors/subtensor.md#txratelimitexceeded)

 ### Network registration rate limit